Submission Tips for Minnesota Varsity

 Who is eligible to enter?

 Minnesota Varsity is open to classical and musical theater instrumentalists and vocalists, and composers, ages 14-18.
+If you are under 18 you must obtain a parent or guardian's written consent.
 Your legal residence must be in Minnesota OR you must legally reside or attend school in a one of the following counties in other states where Minnesota Public Radio's terrestrial broadcasts can be heard:

 • North Dakota: Walsh, Grand Forks, Traill, Cass, Richland.